 Makes a 20x25cm tray cut into 25 cubes.

-30 sesame seeds (other small or ground seeds can be used)
+- 30 hemp seeds (other small or ground seeds can be used)

 Mix dry ingredients together in a large bowl.
 Mix and mash wet ingredients together in a smaller bowl.
 Add wet ingredients to the dry and mix together adding as much soy milk as needed to create firm sticky dough.
 Firmly press the mixture into a 20x25 cm tray (or whatever similar size you have).
 It is easiest to line the tray with baking parchment as this will then simply lift out when ready to cut.
 Place the tin in the fridge for an hour (or longer) to firm up.
 When firm cut into cubes and store in the fridge.
 The cubes will keep for a week or more in the fridge and also freeze well.

-I like to make ‘gingery’ power cubes as I love ginger and I think this works well with the peanut butter which I personally find a bit over powdering on its own.
-Feel free to vary the spices and cocoa content to your own preference.
+I like to make ‘gingery’ power cubes as I love ginger but feel free to vary the spices and cocoa content to your own preference.